-Some visual shader patches use different data types to other patches in Spark AR Studio.
+Some visual shader patches use different data types to other patches in Meta Spark Studio.

 For more information on using visual shaders, see the Introduction to Visual Shaders tutorial.